vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.2.4 =
+* Fix: Fixed synchronised payments never completing when the user leaves the payment flow on the web too early.

 = 1.2.3 =
 * Fix: Fixed synchronised payments going straight to processing when they should be on-hold on all non first time payments.